 “This is a major victory for underserved communities, particularly in rural parts of the country that have not shared evenly in the economic growth in the past few years,” said Alan Lange, Co-Founder and Managing Director of MuniStrategies.
 “This extension of the NMTC program will hopefully help the market meet the need for incentives in job creating projects that can further transform communities.”

-MuniStrategies is a Community Development Entity (CDE) as recognized through the United States Department of Treasury to participate in New Markets Tax Credit (NMTC) financing and has deployed over $250 million in federal and state allocation authority over five rounds.
+MuniStrategies is a Community Development Entity (CDE) as recognized through the United States Department of Treasury to participate in New Markets Tax Credit (NMTC) financing and has deployed over $250 million in federal allocation authority over five rounds.
 More information about MuniStrategies is available at www.munistrategies.com.